prateekprshr-nith/SIS-dbms/README.md

-# SIS-dbms
+# Student Information System, NIT-Hamirpur
-This is the dbms project that I made in the course of DBMS.
+This is the project that I made in the course of DBMS, I did the databse designing along with the development of front end and backend.
-First tym HTML CSS nd PHP:D
+Although the code works fine, this code needs a lot of refactoring.
+Procedural design has been followed.